supa2/Automaton/The-timer-machine.md

 }
 ```

-Note that unlike earlier versions, the timer machine requires a EVT_START trigger to actually start the timer!
+Note that unlike earlier versions, the timer machine requires a EVT_START trigger or start() method call to actually start the timer!

 ### Atm_timer & onTimer( {connector}, {connector-arg} ) ###